-Schedule: lectures and tutorials in MT
+Schedule: lectures and tutorials in MT Available: 2020-21 and 2021-22

-Available: 2019-20 Not available: 2020-21

 Later prehistoric Europe offers an unparalleled diversity and richness of material evidence for key transitions in human history, encompassing the shift from hunting and gathering to farming, the emergence of funerary monuments, spectacular early metalwork and the rise and fall of chiefly elites.
 Moreover, the history of thought surrounding this evidence charts fundamental developments in archaeological method and theory.